-Type of questionnaire Total Taken into account Fixed network with fibre to the multi-dwelling building and G.fast on In 2019: 9 In 2019: 8 the in-building copper twisted pair In 2024: 10 In 2024: 78 Hybrid fibre coax (HFC) network with fibre rolled out up to the multi- In 2019: 25 In 2019: 19 dwelling building and DOCSIS on the in-building coax network In 2024: 20 In 2024: 14 5G mobile network Fixed network with fibre to the multi-dwelling building and Ethernet on the in-building twisted pair cable (Cat.
-5 or 44/34 42 41 1933 higher) Questionnaire for fixed network operators with FTTH 75 26 5G mobile network 44/34 43 19 Total 194/184 105
+Type of questionnaire Total Taken into account Fixed network with fibre to the multi-dwelling building and G.fast on In 2019: 9 In 2019: 8 the in-building copper twisted pair In 2024: 10 In 2024: 7 Hybrid fibre coax (HFC) network with fibre rolled out up to the multi- In 2019: 25 In 2019: 19 dwelling building and DOCSIS on the in-building coax network In 2024: 20 In 2024: 14 Fixed network with fibre to the multi-dwelling building and Ethernet on 41 33 the in-building twisted pair cable (Cat.
+5 or higher) 41 9 Questionnaire for fixed network operators with FTTH 75 26 5G mobile network 44/34 42 19 Total 194/184 105

-- 113. In 2019, 64-7 questionnaires for fixed network operators (G.fast, DOCSIS) were not taken into account for the following reasons: - a.
+- 113.64In 2019, 7 questionnaires for fixed network operators (G.fast, DOCSIS) were not taken into account for the following reasons: - a.
 In case of both scenarios, not a more advanced technology but instead "old" technology is used (e.g. DOCSIS 1.1 and not at least DOCSIS 3.0); - b.
 Operator provided data for a technology which has never been deployed in its network, neither field trial, nor pilot deployment nor regular operation; - c.
-In case of both scenarios, the main question was not answered with regard to the achievable data rate or the achievable data rate is obviously implausible44 - d.
-The answers inform that they do not fulfil the conditions of question 2 (see paragraph 103103104); - e.
+In case of both scenarios, the main question was not answered with regard to the achievable data rate or the achievable data rate is obviously implausible43 - The answers inform that they do not fulfil the conditions of question 2 (see paragraph 103); - e.
 The main question was answered for scenario 1 only and not for scenario 2; and - f.
-The answers are unclear.

-114. In 2024, 9 questionnaires for fixed network operators (G.fast, DOCSIS) were not taken into account for the following reasons:
+The answers are unclear. - 114.
+In 2024, 9 questionnaires for fixed network operators (G.fast, DOCSIS) were not taken into account for the following reasons: - a.
+In case of both scenarios, not a more advanced technology but instead "old" technology is used (e.g. G.fast 102 MHz instead of G.fast 212 MHz, or DOCSIS 3.0 only instead of at least a combination with DOCSIS 3.1); - b.
+In case of both scenarios, operators were clearly underexploiting the DOCSIS 3.1 capacity (very small allocated bandwidths and/or very small modulation orders)

-42 Ten mobile network operators completed the questionnaire but did not provide data on the QoS parameters (see paragraph 115 115114).
+42 Ten mobile network operators completed the questionnaire but did not provide data on the QoS parameters (see paragraph 115_115).